tannewt/wa-law.org/site/org/clark_county/README.md

 ### [HB 1813](/bill/2025-26/hb/1813/) - Medical assist reprocurement 👍1

-### [HB 2111](/bill/2025-26/hb/2111/) - Allowing the Interstate 5 bridge replacement project toll facility bond retirement account to receive its proportionate share of earnings. 👍1
+### [HB 2111](/bill/2025-26/hb/2111/) - Allowing the Interstate 5 bridge replacement project toll facility bond retirement account to receive its proportionate share of earnings. 👍2

+### [HB 2304](/bill/2025-26/hb/2304/) - Increasing the supply of condominiums by expanding the types of condominium buildings that may be subject to an express warranty of quality and express warranty insurance coverage. 👍1

 ### [HB 2558](/bill/2025-26/hb/2558/) - Mental health sentencing alt 👍1
 * 👍 ANNA KLEIN